GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer.md

 caption="Filtered FFT and resulting inverse FFT"
 >}}

 The resulting filtered image has hexagonal features!
 If I manually measure the center-to-center subunit distance along both of the key hexagonal frequencies, I get 16.24 nm and 29.6 nm.

-Pretty close to the calculated center-to-center spacings!
+That is pretty close to the calculated center-to-center spacings!
 The error margin can be attributed to human error when trying to estimate the center of hexagons.

 {{< figure
 height=300